miron-alexandru/Alien-Onslaught/README.md

 <summary><h2>Alien-Onslaught Changelog</h2></summary>

 ### Version 3.0:
+* Implemented a unique set of alien bullets for each type of alien present in the game.
 * Code refactored to enhance the functionality of the main game class, allowing it to work for both singleplayer and multiplayer modes.
 This eliminates the need to create a separate class for singleplayer.
 * Implemented winning screen for Cosmic Conflict.
 * Added a new PVP game mode called Cosmic Conflict, where two players battle against each other in a 1v1 match.